-- our failure to comply with the extensive regulatory framework applicable to our industry or our failure to obtain timely regulatory approvals in connection with a change of control of our company or acquisitions; - our success in updating and expanding the content of existing programs and developing new programs in a cost-effective manner or on a timely basis; - our ability to implement our strategic plan; - risks associated with changes in applicable federal laws and regulations including pending rulemaking by the U.S. Department of Education; - uncertainties regarding our ability to comply with federal laws and regulations regarding the 90/10 rule and cohort default rates; - risks associated with opening new campuses and closing existing campuses; - risks associated with integration of acquired schools; - industry competition; - conditions and trends in our industry; - general economic conditions; and - other factors discussed under the headings "Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+- our failure to comply with the extensive existing regulatory framework applicable to our industry or our failure to obtain timely regulatory approvals in connection with a change of control of our company or acquisitions; - the promulgation of new regulations in our industry as to which we may find compliance challenging; - our success in updating and expanding the content of existing programs and developing new programs in a cost-effective manner or on a timely basis; - our ability to implement our strategic plan; - risks associated with changes in applicable federal laws and regulations including pending rulemaking by the U.S. Department of Education; - uncertainties regarding our ability to comply with federal laws and regulations regarding the 90/10 rule and cohort default rates; - risks associated with opening new campuses and closing existing campuses; - risks associated with integration of acquired schools; - industry competition; - conditions and trends in our industry; - general economic conditions; and - other factors discussed under the headings "Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."

 Forward-looking statements speak only as of the date the statements are made.
-Except as required under the federal securities laws and rules and regulations of the SEC, we undertake no obligation to update or revise forward-looking statements to reflect actual results, changes in assumptions or changes in other factors affecting forward-looking information.
+Except as required under the federal securities laws and rules and regulations of the United States Securities and Exchange Commission (the "SEC"), we undertake no obligation to update or revise forward-looking statements to reflect actual results, changes in assumptions or changes in other factors affecting forward-looking information.
 We caution you not to unduly rely on the forward-looking statements when evaluating the information presented herein.